Soul Fire Farm: About

-Soul Fire Farm is a 72 acre farm located in Grafton, New York and was purchased by Leah Penniman and Jonah Vitale-Wolff in 2006.
-The officially opened in 2010.
+Soul Fire Farm is a 72-acre farm located in Grafton, New York and was purchased by Leah Penniman and Jonah Vitale-Wolff in 2006.
+The farm officially opened in 2010.
 The name is taken from the song Soulfire by Lee “Scratch” Perry and began as a farm share for low-income individuals.
 As the farm grew, it developed a mission to end racism and injustice in the food system by reclaiming the inherent right to belong to the earth and to create agency in the food system for black and brown people.

 The food is intensively cultivated using organic and ancestral techniques that increase topsoil depth, sequester carbon, and increase soil biodiversity.
 To help capture carbon, the farm grows mostly perennials and practices silvopasture, where livestock grazes in orchards, to mitigate the effects of climate change.
 The buildings on the farm are constructed by hand, using local wood, adobe, straw bales, solar heat, and reclaimed materials.
 The team of workers and activists at the farm bring together diverse communities to share information and skills on sustainable agriculture, natural building, spiritual activism, health, and environmental justice through their programs.

 The farm's flagship program is the Black Latino Farmers Immersion, a 50-hour course to train beginner farmers.
 As of 2018, 500 people had taken the course.
 In 2020, the farm made plans to expand and began raising money to better support accommodations for hosting the over 3,000 visitors that visit annually.

 Programs

 Soul Fire Farm Share

 Soul Fire Farm Share is a Community Supported Agriculture program that delivers freshly grown produce each week to farm share members in Troy and Albany, New York.
-The program is based on the spirit of ujaama, an ideology of cooperative economics.
+The program is based on the spirit of Ujaama, an ideology of cooperative economics.
 Payments are made according to an income based sliding-scale and EBT payments are accepted.
-This program also provides #solidarityshares, for immigrants, refugees, and those impacted by state violence.
+This program also provides "#solidarityshares", for immigrants, refugees, and those impacted by state violence.
 Describing the program, Penniman says: "We are committed to working with the most marginalized issues.
 It's a different economic model.
 It's about relationships.
 It's not just a model of selling."